mindersec/minder/docs/docs/get_started.md

 openssl rsa -in access_token_rsa -pubout -outform PEM -out access_token_rsa.pub
 ```

-These keys should be placed in the `.ssh` directory, from where you will run the `mediator-server` binary.
-Alternatively, you can specify the location of the keys in the `./config.yaml` file.
+These keys should be placed in the `.ssh` directory, relatively from where you will run the `mediator-server` binary.
+Alternatively, you can specify the location of the keys in the `config.yaml` file.

 ```yaml
 auth: